Contents toc¶

 Create an

-profile on your local computer to enable easy logging into the microscope computer by putting the following at the bottom of your~/.ssh/config
+sshprofile on your local computer to enable easy logging into the microscope computer by putting the following at the bottom of your~/.ssh/configfile: -

 Enable password-less login to the microscope computer by sending your public key to the scope computer.
 You need to use the password from here below: